Voskhod 2: Spacewalk

 On reaching orbit in Voskhod 2, Leonov and Belyayev attached the EVA backpack to Leonov's Berkut ("Golden Eagle") space suit, a modified Vostok Sokol-1 intravehicular (IV) suit.
 The white metal EVA backpack provided 45 minutes of oxygen for breathing and cooling.
 Oxygen vented through a relief valve into space, carrying away heat, moisture, and exhaled carbon dioxide.
 The space suit pressure could be set at either 40.6 kPa or 27.40 kPa.

 Belyayev then deployed and pressurised the Volga inflatable airlock.
 The airlock was necessary for two reasons: first, the capsule's avionics used vacuum tubes, which required a constant atmosphere for air cooling.
 Also, supplies of nitrogen and oxygen sufficient to replenish the atmosphere after EVA could not be carried due to the spacecraft's weight limit.
 By contrast, the American Gemini capsule used solid state avionics, and an atmosphere of oxygen only, at a pressure of 69 kPa, which could easily be replenished after EVA.
 The Volga airlock was designed, built, and tested in nine months in mid-1964.
-At launch, Volga fitted over hatch of Voskhod 2, extending 74 cm beyond the spacecraft's hull.
-The airlock comprised a 1.2 m wide metal ring fitted over inward-opening hatch of Voskhod 2, a double-walled fabric airlock tube with a deployed length of 2.5 m, and a 1.2 m wide metal upper ring around the 65 cm wide inward-opening airlock hatch.
+At launch, Volga fit over the hatch of Voskhod 2, extending 74 cm beyond the spacecraft's hull.
+The airlock comprised a 1.2 m wide metal ring fitted over the inward-opening hatch of Voskhod 2, a double-walled fabric airlock tube with a deployed length of 2.5 m, and a 1.2 m wide metal upper ring around the 65 cm wide inward-opening airlock hatch.
 Volga's deployed internal volume was 2.50 m3.

-The fabric airlock tube was made rigid by about 40 airbooms, clustered as three, independent groups.
+The fabric airlock tube was made rigid by about 40 airbooms, clustered as three independent groups.
 Two groups sufficed for deployment.
 The airbooms needed seven minutes to fully inflate.
 Four spherical tanks held sufficient oxygen to inflate the airbooms and pressurise the airlock.
 Two lights lit the airlock interior, and three 16mm cameras — two in the airlock, one outside on a boom-mounted to the upper ring — recorded the historic first spacewalk.

 Belyayev controlled the airlock from inside Voskhod 2, but a set of backup controls for Leonov was suspended on bungee cords inside the airlock.
 Leonov entered the Volga, then Belyayev sealed Voskhod 2 behind him and depressurised the airlock.
 Leonov opened Volga's outer hatch and pushed out to the end of his 5.35 m umbilicus.
 He later said the umbilicus gave him tight control of his movements — an observation purportedly belied by subsequent American spacewalk experience.
 Leonov reported looking down and seeing from the Straits of Gibraltar to the Caspian Sea.